Teachers, coaches, parents, classmates and entire towns do a tremendous disservice by giving a star athlete special treatment.

 HEART OVER BICEPS

 The size of your nose, biceps or breasts is inconsequential to anybody who truly cares about you.
 The size of your heart is all that matters.

 Any coach/athletic director who voluntarily hosts invitational events is a gem.

 Any athletic director who doesn’t have rosters for the fans for state tourney games isn’t doing his job.

 Administrators must stand up to meddlesome parents or it will be a slippery slide to chaos.

-A good captain will lead his team to a Super Bowl title.
+A good captain will lead his team to a state title.
 A great one will take a stand against hazing.

 It’s never too late to change.